cvvsu/LSTa/README.md

 `$ python main.py --name LST2Ta --model_name LST2Ta --dist none --epochs 200 --early_stop 120 --batch_size 8 --input_folders datasets/npy/LSTD datasets/npy/LSTN --output_folders datasets/Ta --input_nc 2 --output_nc 3 --val_ratio 0.1 --test_ratio 0.1 --pad_size 400 --lr 0.00016 --beta1 0.5`

 To speed up training, you can choose distributed training: DP or DDP.
 Note that PyTorch has a new version of DDP, and we do not run on DDP.
-So, if you want to use DDP, it is on your own risk.
+So, if you want to use DDP, it is at your own risk.

 We use DP on a machine with 4 NVIDIA V100 GPUs, and thus the learning rate is accordingly 0.00004.